i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/events-alerts/managing-notifications/dependencies.md

 ### Service groups

-To configure a logical dependency, go into the `Configuration> Notifications > Dependencies > Service Groups` menu and click **Add**.
+To configure a logical dependency, go into the **Configuration> Notifications > Dependencies > Service Groups** menu and click **Add**.

 ![image](../../assets/managing-notifications/servicegroups_dependencies.png)

 Two types of service group: a service group is called a “master” if it controls the execution and the notification of other (“dependent”) service groups.

 -   The **Name** and **Description** fields indicate the name and the description of the dependencies
--   The **Parent relationship** field should be ignored if you use the Centreon Engine.
+-   The **Parent relationship** field should be ignored if you use the Engine.
 If it is enabled, and if the links of dependencies of the master service group become unavailable the dependencies in the process of creation is no longer taken into account.
 -   The **Execution Failure Criteria** field indicates the statuses of the master service group(s) preventing the check of the dependent service groups
 -   The **Notification Failure Criteria** field indicates the statuses of the master host(s) preventing the sending of notifications to the dependent service groups
 -   The **Service group names** list defines the group(s) of master services